uDALES/u-dales/docs/udales-example-simulations.md

 <!-- omit in toc -->
 # Example simulations

-uDALES simulates a large variety of urban case studies.
+uDALES can simulate a large variety of urban case studies.
 Here we showcase a few examples ([List of examples](#list-of-examples)) with different atmospheric stabilities and various setups (overview in [Table 1](#main-simulation-set-up-options)) to help you get started.
 The setups are in the `namoptions` file of your simulation.
+To maximise the benefit of these examples it is advised that you have the `namoptions` file open for the relevant simulation as you work through the example documentation.

 Note that we limited the simulation time to just a few minutes for demonstration, if you are looking to conduct realistic simulations, you need a much longer simulation time.
 If you wish to run all examples automatically and plot inputs and outputs as shown in this guide, follow the instructions detailed in the  [development notes](https://github.com/uDALES/u-dales/blob/master/DEVELOP.md) instead.